Carl Linnaeus

 Carl Linnaeus (Note: English: /lɪˈniəs, lɪˈneɪəs/ lin-EE-əs-,_-lin-AY-əs; /sv/.)
 (23 May 1707 – 10 January 1778), also known after ennoblement in 1761 as Carl von Linné, (Note: /sv/.) was a Swedish biologist and physician who formalised binomial nomenclature, the modern system of naming organisms.
 He is known as the "father of modern taxonomy".
 Many of his writings were in Latin; his name is rendered in Latin as Carolus Linnæus and, after his 1761 ennoblement, as Carolus a Linné.

 Linnaeus was the son of a curate and was born in Råshult, in the countryside of Småland, southern Sweden.
 He received most of his higher education at Uppsala University and began giving lectures in botany there in 1730.
 He lived abroad between 1735 and 1738, where he studied and also published the first edition of his Systema Naturae in the Netherlands.
 He then returned to Sweden where he became professor of medicine and botany at Uppsala.
 In the 1740s, he was sent on several journeys through Sweden to find and classify plants and animals.
 In the 1750s and 1760s, he continued to collect and classify animals, plants, and minerals, while publishing several volumes.
 By the time of his death in 1778, he was one of the most acclaimed scientists in Europe.

 Linnaeus has been called Princeps botanicorum (Prince of Botanists) and "The Pliny of the North".
 He is also considered one of the founders of modern ecology.

 In botany, the abbreviation L. is used to indicate Linnaeus as the authority for a species' name.
 In zoology, the abbreviation Linnaeus is generally used; the abbreviations L., Linnæus, and Linné are also used.
 (Note: Examples of uses of the author citation for the taxon name Cerambyx cerdo: Linnaeus (GBIF); L. (2017 publication); Linnæus (AnimalBase); Linné (Titan database).)
 In older publications, the abbreviation "Linn." is found.
-Linnaeus's remains constitute the type specimen for the species Homo sapiens following the International Code of Zoological Nomenclature, since the sole specimen that he is known to have examined was himself.
+Linnaeus is designated as the type specimen for the human species, Homo sapiens.